Ellie Dylan: Quest For Excellence

 In 2005, Dylan began The SKY U Quest For Excellence initiative in NYC schools, with Sky U and Skyshapers University producing and delivering SKY U Quest For Excellence Live Events for students, Faculty Training Seminars, SKY U Tracker Organizer Systems, SKY U Activity Sets, SKY U Incentive Cards, and Leaders’ Curriculum Sets.

-Upcoming Projects

-Dylan plans to continue The Sky U Quest For Excellence initiative in NYC schools and in other school systems across America.

-Style

 SKYSHAPERS University programs are noted for their colorful cartoon characters and “hip,” positive approach.
 They employ an intergalactic space theme with upbeat, contemporary music and child-friendly language.
 As Dylan puts it, “I realized that after ‘Sesame Street’ and ‘Mr. Rogers,’ there is really nothing for the next age group that entertains yet educates.
 There is truly a void in hip, solid entertainment with a positive lifestyle message...that gives children action steps, rather than a slogan, to achieve excellence and reach their dreams.”

+Documentary filmmaking (2014 - Present)

+In 2022, Dylan completed and premiered the feature documentary, On Our Own Island, a timeless true love story that chronicles the seasons of a relationship from its romantic beginnings through life’s final moments.
+On Our Own Island, described as “vivid, lyrical, and loving,” was produced by Dylan to mitigate society’s fear of death while illustrating that unconditional love is the most important thing of all.
+Dylan co-directed the film with her daughter, Sky Dylan-Robbins, also a filmmaker and journalist.
+The film was inspired by and dedicated to Dylan’s husband of 33 years and Sky’s father, Steven Robbins, who died in February 2016.
+On Our Own Island has won numerous awards and screened at film festivals in the United States and around the world.